tefra/xsdata/docs/codegen/wsdl_modeling.md

 # CalculatorSoapAddOutput(body=CalculatorSoapAddOutput.Body(add_response=AddResponse(add_result=7)))
 ```

-You can also provide a dictionary of custom headers as well, although the headers that
+You can also provide a dictionary of custom headers, although headers required for the
-are needed for the webservice to work can not be overwritten.,
+web service to function cannot be overwritten:

 ```python
 client.send(params, headers={"User-Agent": "xsdata"})
 ```

-You will need to encode the payload if you intend to send non-ascii characters.
+You need to specify an encoding if you intend to send non-ASCII characters:

 ```python
 client = Client.from_service(encoding="utf-8")